Cornish CC-1 Crunch photo

 What’s the verdict?

-Well: after an almost 50-year history of op-amps being used in effects pedals, it’s hard to put out something that’s truly original, and anything is going to be somewhat derivative of something else.
-But, Pete seems to have started with a largely blank slate here and designed something from the ground up rather than just combining well-worn circuit blocks.
 He wanted two cascaded soft-clipping stages for an amp-like clipping response, and he came about them by using fixed-feedback opamp sections preceded by a gain boost.
 The diodes have resistors in series in order to soften their clipping and raise the threshold a bit.
 While neither technique is unheard of, they’re both uncommon and indicative of care taken in the design process.

 The two-stage clipping is followed by a 3-band active Baxandall-style EQ, which adds a midrange control to the classic two-band implementation.
-The concept has been around for awhile (there are several examples in application notes as well as being described on the Elliott Sound Products website) but again, it hasn’t seen much use in commercial pedals—the Catalinbread Silver Kiss is the only other one I can think of.
+The concept has been around for awhile (there are several examples in application notes as well as being described on the Elliott Sound Products website) but again, it hasn’t seen much use in commercial pedals—the Catalinbread Silver Kiss is the only other one we can think of.

 And whatever the case, the end result is pretty great, and that’s what matters!